Milan, Illinois Weather

 - When does it freeze in Milan?

-- Milan's last spring frost typically falls around mid-April, and the first fall frost arrives around mid-November.
+- Milan's last spring frost lands near mid-April, and in Milan the first fall frost follows around mid-November.

 - What is the rainy season in Milan?